Lazarus-org/django_logging/SECURITY.md

 ## Handling Vulnerabilities

 When a vulnerability is confirmed:
-- We will create a fix and apply it to all actively supported versions of `dj-logging`.
+- We will create a fix and apply it to all actively supported versions of `django_logging`.
 - A new release with the security fix will be published, and the vulnerability will be disclosed in the changelog or via a security advisory.
 - We may delay the disclosure of details about the vulnerability until a sufficient number of users have updated to the patched version.

 ## General Security Guidelines

-- Keep your `dj-logging` package up to date with the latest versions to ensure you benefit from the latest security fixes.
+- Keep your `django_logging` package up to date with the latest versions to ensure you benefit from the latest security fixes.
 - Follow our changelog for announcements regarding security fixes.
 - Ensure that your logging configuration is secure and does not expose sensitive information in log files.

 ## Responsible Disclosure

 We strongly encourage responsible disclosure and will work to fix issues in a timely manner.
-We appreciate any effort to help make `dj-logging` more secure for all users.
+We appreciate any effort to help make `django_logging` more secure for all users.

-Thank you for helping us improve the security of `dj-logging`!
+Thank you for helping us improve the security of `django_logging`!